 CommunicationsMatch™ partnered with CommPRO.biz on the survey, which received responses from 91 communications professionals and influencers.
 The survey, which was in the field between December 2016 and January 2017, was made available to CommPRO subscribers through the CommPRO website and email.
 Respondents were from a cross-section of industries.
 They hold corporate communications, marketing, management, and founder roles.

 Given the sample size, the percentages should be considered to be indicative of directional trends.

 CommunicationsMatch is used by communications and business professionals to identify communications agencies and consultants with specific capabilities that match their needs.

-Users search by industry and communications expertise, location, size, clients, keywords and more.
-In three steps - Search, Select & Connect – companies can shortlist and engage with the agencies and consultants they chose.
-It’s a more efficient and comprehensive way to find communications partners and it’s free to Search and List for qualified agencies.
+Users search by industry and communications expertise, location, size, clients, keywords, and more.
+In three steps - Search, Select & Connect – companies can shortlist and engage with the agencies and consultants they choose.
+It’s a more efficient and comprehensive way to find communications partners and it’s free to search and list for qualified agencies.

 Visit www.communicationsmatch.com for more information.
 Find out more about our plans to promote agencies and consultants with the CommPRO and CommunicationsMatch communities.

 For more information contact: Simon Erskine Locke, Founder & CEO at email@example.com